Maltese: Dog Breed Profile and Information

 Progressive retinal atrophy (PRA)

 A condition of the degenerative eye.
-A slow process resulting from the loss of photoreceptors in the back of the eye is blindness caused by PRA.
-Years before the dog displays some signs of blindness; PRA is detectable.
+A slow process resulting from losing photoreceptors in the back of the eye is blindness caused by PRA.
+Years ago, the dog displayed some signs of blindness; PRA was detectable.

-A respectable breeder would get the eyes of dogs approved by a veterinary ophthalmologist annually.
+A respectable breeder would get dogs’ eyes approved by a veterinary ophthalmologist annually.

 Hypoglycemia

 Elevated blood sugar triggers this malady.
 Weakness, agitation, a wobbly gait, and seizure-like episodes can be among some of the signs.
-Speak to your vet about prevention and care options if your dog is vulnerable to this.
+Speak to your vet about prevention and care options if your dog is vulnerable.

 White Dog Shaker Syndrome